-Currently we have regular Sabbath worship services in Adelaide, Perth, Sydney, Melbourne and Geelong, with plans and prayers for planting fellowships in other Australian cities and regional centres.
+Currently we have Sabbath worship services in Adelaide, Perth, Sydney, Melbourne and Geelong, with plans and prayers for planting fellowships in other Australian cities and regional centres.

 The Church of God (Seventh Day) traces its journey over some 170 years, when a small group of faithful believers began to share the hope of Jesus' second coming.